digitoimistodude/air-light/README.md

 ### Usage

+**NB!** We recommend you DO NOT use this theme by installing it from [WordPress Theme Directory](https://wordpress.org/themes/air-light/), instead use the development version from GitHub by doing the following:

 #### Option 1: Use in your own WordPress instance and with your own development environment like Docker, Local by Flywheel or MAMP

 **If you want to set up this your own way**, install using the *traditional way*: